 In the process of a divorce, one of the most contentious issues can be the proper and fair division of marital property.
-Texas clearly identifies property which is considered to be part of the marital estate, and a judge will typically order an equal division of these assets between the two parties.
+Texas clearly identifies a property that is considered to be part of the marital estate, and a judge will typically order an equal division of these assets between the two parties.
 While this can be a straightforward matter in an amicable separation, a dishonest spouse may attempt to conceal the full extent of their assets in order to avoid a fully equal division of property.

 At Holmes, Diggs & Sadler, we understand that managing a divorce can be a challenging undertaking that may result in an extremely skewed settlement without proper legal guidance.
 Thus, our legal team works diligently to help ensure that our clients’ rights and interests are fully protected, especially when it is suspected that assets are being hidden.
 To learn more about your legal options during a separation, call our Houston divorce attorneys today at (713) 802-1777.